mireshghallah/mixmatch/README.md

 sample_batched.sh
 ```

 you can run sample_batched_boost.sh, to the the boosted version.
-You can go to pplm and topic folders to get similar scripts.
+The PPLM folder generates with PPLM prompts using our method (for comparison with PPLM), the topic folder does topic-oriented generation (for comparison with FUDGE), the yelp folder scripts can be used for yelp sentiment transfer, and form_em can be used for formality transfer.

 # Get Metrics